R2D2-11/process-automation-platform/devia360-portfolio/docs/architecture/system-overview.md

 ## Lessons learned

-**Start with the pain, not the architecture.** The first thing I built was the Kanban board — because "where is my order?" was the most frequent question on the plant floor.
-The database schema, the permission system, the LIMS module — all came later, shaped by real usage.
+**Start with the pain, not the architecture.** The first thing I built was the Kanban board because "where is my order?" was the most frequent question on the plant floor.
+The database schema, the permission system, the LIMS module, all came later.

-**Validation is the feature, not a feature.** In a system where bad data has real-world consequences (wrong lot on a certificate, expired material used in production), validation isn't defensive programming — it's the core value proposition.
+**Validation is the feature, not a feature.** In a system where bad data has real-world consequences (wrong lot on a certificate, expired material used in production), validation isn't defensive programming, it's the core value proposition.

-**Boring technology is a gift.** PostgreSQL, FastAPI, vanilla JS — none of these are exciting.
+**Boring technology is a gift.** PostgreSQL, FastAPI, vanilla JS none of these are exciting.
 All of them are well-documented, well-understood, and reliable.
 For a solo developer supporting a production system, that matters more than any technical novelty.

 ---